intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 * The resolution of any active reference frame cannot be smaller than 1/16 of the current frame resolution.

-In the case of dynamic scaling, the oneVPL VP9 encoder always uses a single active reference frame for the first frame after a resolution change.
+In the case of dynamic scaling, the |vpl_short_name| VP9 encoder always uses a single active reference frame for the first frame after a resolution change.
 The VP9 encoder has the following limitations for dynamic resolution change: